CathalShandon/Project-2/README.md

-# Quiz on the captial cities of Europe
+# Quiz on the capital cities of Europe

 ## Introduction
-This project is aimed to design the online quiz app which allows to test the knowledge we have on the captials of Europe.
-There is three pages ther first being the quiz rules and a button whihc whne clicked brings you to start of quiz, second being the quiz and the third being a feedback page which gives the user a chance to give their opinion on any changes they might want to see.
+This project is aimed to design the online quiz app which allows to test the knowledge we have on the capitals of Europe.
+There is three pages the first being the quiz rules and a button which when clicked brings you to start of quiz, second being the quiz and the third being a feedback page which gives the user a chance to give their opinion on any changes they might want to see.